 Why?
 Because no one vendor, despite some excelling in specific categories, hit full marks across the board.
 (You can read more about this research in the Forrester Wave report of merchant services providers for Q1 2024: Checkout.com scored 5 out of 5 for payments performance optimization),

-In the PSP space, there are always trade-offs, and always compromise: which is why many merchants opt to balance their processing across two PSPs.
-If the primary provider experiences downtime, the merchant can switch to the backup to keep their payments running smoothly.
+In the PSP space, there are always trade-offs, and always compromise: which is why many merchants opt to balance their processing across multiple PSPs.
+If one provider experiences downtime, the merchant can switch to the backup to keep their payments running smoothly.

 Yet, as the webinar demonstrated, this model is also changing.